-Thomas L. Wilson is a partner at Moore & Lee, LLP.
-He is a commercial litigator focusing his practice on construction and government contract law.
-Thomas has worked on matters throughout the United States, from pre-suit disputes through mediation and all phases of litigation in state and federal courts, as well as arbitration.
+Thomas L. Wilson is a partner at Moore & Lee, P.C.
+He represents clients in complex commercial litigation with a focus on construction and government contracts.
+Thomas has handled matters across the United States, from pre-suit disputes through mediation, arbitration, and litigation in state and federal courts.

-Thomas has represented all tiers of the construction industry, including owners, developers, general contractors, construction managers, design professionals, and subcontractors.
-His experience includes a wide range of projects across the country, both public and private, including power plants, convention centers, sports stadiums, bridge and highway projects, schools, office buildings, apartment buildings, condominiums, hotels, assisted living facilities, and mixed-use projects.
+Thomas represents all tiers of the construction industry—including owners, developers, contractors, construction managers, design professionals, and subcontractors on projects ranging from bridges and highway infrastructure to power plants, convention centers, sports stadiums, schools, hotels, assisted living facilities, and mixed-use developments.
+His experience spans both public and private projects nationwide.

 Education